khaldi-med/rwxrob_boosts/vim_notes.md

 ## Vim notes:

-As I have learn from prevuies sources how to use Vim.
-This file is my notes to use "Vim" fast.

 * to open a new file with the exiceting one use ":tabe <filename>", ant to switch between tabs, use:
 	- `gt` — Switch to the tab on the right.